LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 ### Window Mode

 #### customButtonImage
-*(Window mode only)* Custom button icon image that displays on the navigation bar.
+Custom button icon image that displays on the navigation bar.
-When pressed, the [LPMessagingSDKCustomButtonTapped](mobile-app-messaging-sdk-for-ios-sdk-apis-callbacks-index.html#lpmessagingsdkcustombuttontapped) callback gets invoked.
+NOTE: this property gets its tintColor from `conversationNavigationTitleColor` When pressed, the [LPMessagingSDKCustomButtonTapped](mobile-app-messaging-sdk-for-ios-sdk-apis-callbacks-index.html#lpmessagingsdkcustombuttontapped) callback gets invoked.

 - **Type:** UIImage?
 - **Default value:** nil